Welcome to the Kajabi Glossary! Learn about the different features, the Kajabi lingo, and how they are used in Kajabi.

 Customers are anyone who has purchased or has been granted access to an Offer.
 You will also see that customers have a blue checkmark icon on their avatar when scrolling through the All Contacts tab.

 Tags allow you to separate your list to easily target specific groups of contacts in your list and perform a variety of actions such as setting up Automations with a Tag and sending Emails to specific contacts on your List with your specified Tag(s).

 Lifecycle shows the amount of time a contact has been added as well as the transactions and interactions that have taken place since the contact joined your list or purchased an Offer.

 Grant Offer is an option to allow you to provide access to a Product and bypass needing payment.
 Read How to Grant an Offer for more details.
 Granting an Offer will send a system-generated email, the Offer Grant Email.
 Read How to Edit the Automated Emails Sent by Your Site for details on editing your system-generated email.
 To edit your Grant an Offer email, locate the Offer Grant Email.

-Assessment is a quiz or a survey that allows you to gather information from your customers before, during, or after the course is complete.
+Assessment is a test or a survey that allows you to gather information from your customers before, during, or after the course is complete.
 Read Assessments in Kajabi for details.

 Affiliates consist of people selling/marketing your course on your behalf while receiving a commission from you in the process.
 This is a great way to maximize revenue in a scalable way.
 Read the Affiliate Overview for details.

 Email Templates are system-generated emails that get sent out when something happens within your Kajabi account.
 Please review these templates and make any changes you wish to fit your brand and language.
 Read How to Edit the Automated Emails Sent by Your Site for details.